hellofaizan/xprofile/README.md

 yarn run dev
 ```

-## 🛡️ License

-𝕏 Profile is licensed under the MIT License - see the [LICENSE](Licence) file for details.

 ## 💪🏽 Contributors

 Thank you so much all for spending your time to improve 𝕏 Profile.